dd9jn/rfc4880bis/crypto-refresh.md

 It is a revision of RFC 4880, "OpenPGP Message Format", which is a revision of RFC 2440, which itself replaces RFC 1991, "PGP Message Exchange Formats" {{RFC1991}} {{RFC2440}} {{RFC4880}}.

 This document obsoletes: RFC 4880 (OpenPGP), RFC 5581 (Camellia in OpenPGP) and RFC 6637 (Elliptic Curves in OpenPGP).
+Software that has already implemented those previous standards may want to review {{upgrade-guidance}} for pointers to what has changed.

 ## Terms